AkhilVN/MicroFrontend/Child-A/README.md

-# 5x-platform-ui-sql-editor
+# Child A
-GitHub Repository for the SQL Editor UI test test2
+GitHub Repository for the Child A component